 Drainage: Any additional runoff created on-site will be detained in an approved storm drain storage system.
 A landscaped detention basin and an underground drainage system are proposed to store the necessary volume.
-Upon completion of the on-site drainage improvements,
+Upon completion of the on-site drainage improvements, the impact of the project upon properties downstream is not considered significant.

-Page 3 of 3 Staff Report to the Planning Commission CUP17-00005 June 8, 2017
+Page 3 of 3 Staff Report to the Planning Commission CUP17-00005 June 27, 2017